toufiqulislamtanmoy/toy-inventory-management-clint/checklist.md

 6. **` Blogs`** page: Create a Blog where you will have to answer the following questions:

     - What is an access token and refresh token?
-How do they work and where should we store them on the client-side?
+How do they work and where should we store them on the client-side?✅✅✅
-    - Compare SQL and NoSQL databases?
+    - Compare SQL and NoSQL databases?✅✅✅
     - What is express js?
-What is Nest JS (google it)?
+What is Nest JS (google it)? ✅✅✅
-    - What is MongoDB aggregate and how does it work (google it)?
+    - What is MongoDB aggregate and how does it work (google it)?✅✅✅

     <br/>